-- Student evaluation forms for each taught module - Reports and evaluations from placement providers and supervisors - External examiner and moderator reports and visits - Discussion arising spontaneously during check in/out.
-Time allocated as necessary for staff and students to meet as a learning community, with regular feedback from the whole group - Suggestions for programme changes. - · Staff meetings. - Student academic representatives (StARs) involved in ongoing discussions within the Staff/Student Liaison and Course Management Committees. - End of course evaluation that involves discussion between the external examiner with staff and feedback from the Course Management Committee. - Annual course evaluation process.
+- Student evaluation forms for each taught module - Reports and evaluations from placement providers and supervisors - External Examiner and moderator reports and visits - Discussion arising spontaneously during check in/out.
+Time allocated as necessary for staff and students to meet as a learning community, with regular feedback from the whole group - Suggestions for programme changes. - Staff meetings. - Student Course Representatives involved in ongoing discussions within the Staff/Student Liaison and Course Management Committees. - End of course evaluation that involves discussion between the External Examiner with staff and feedback from the Course Management Committee. - Annual Course Evaluation process.